Homework 6

 Please use the given names as the names of the files you submit, and do not modify the provide or require clauses in any of the files.

 With provide, you must define all five functions.
-If you don't have time to solve a problem, define a function that takes the correct number of arguments and returns a legal default value, such as 0 or '().
+If you don't have time to solve a problem, define a function that takes the correct number of arguments and returns a legal default value, such as 0, #f, or '().

 Keep the two files of helper functions in the folder with your solutions and tests.
-You will not submit these files.
+You will not modify or submit these files.

 Do Not Use...